marcelosousa/marcelosousa/README.md

 :school_satchel:&nbsp;&nbsp;Learning new aspects of building a business
 :sparkler:&nbsp;&nbsp;Writing programs that understand other programs

-You can reach me at `marcelo at explore dot dev`.
+You can reach me at `marcelo at reviewpad dot com`.